En-ROADS User Guide

 The concentration of greenhouse gases in the atmosphere is driven by four main sources:

-1. Energy CO2 Emissions from burning coal, oil, gas, and biomass.
+- Energy CO2 Emissions from burning coal, oil, gas, and biomass biomass: Organic (carbon-based) material that comes from living organisms such as plants and can be used as fuel.
+Examples include wood, corn, or crop residues such as the stalks left after harvesting..
 CO2 emissions from energy currently comprise about 67% of greenhouse gas emissions.

-This is the simplest way to understand the structure of En-ROADS.
-For a more in-depth explanation of the structure, view the videos below from our free En-ROADS training course or explore the technical Reference Guide.
+This is a simple way to understand the structure of En-ROADS.
+For a more in-depth explanation of the structure, view the videos below from our free En-ROADS training course or explore the En-ROADS Technical Reference.

 Videos🔗